-There were 13 referrals to Local Government Ombudsman (LGO) in 2016/17, none were upheld.
-The official statistical return from the LGO for 17/18 is due to be received in the summer of 2018 and will be reported to the Governance Committee..
+There were 25 referrals to Local Government Ombudsman (LGO) in 2017/18, one of which was upheld.
+The official statistical return from the LGO for 2018/19 is due to be received in the summer of 2019 and will be reported to the Governance Committee.